Pay Weekly Catalogues

 The many catalogue shopping sites that offer buy now pay later plans to their customers are a real option for people with bad credit who want to make purchases now but have low credit scores, and maxed out credit cards or cancelled credit cards.
 You will pay some interest on your purchases when you spread the cost, but if you truly have bad credit, you will find that high interest charges are unavoidable anyway, and the small weekly payments under a buy now pay later plan are much more manageable than the amounts that would be due on purchases with a more conventional credit account, like a credit card.

 Catalogue shopping is a convenient way to find any type of merchandise you might want, everything from Furniture, large appliances and the latest electronics, toys and games to home décor, jewelry, health and beauty aids, and clothing for men, women and children, from top of the line manufacturers, all with the painless spread the cost financing option.
-You can find all these items and more at catalogue websites like Littlewoods, K&Co, House of Bath, Very and Ambrose Wilson, to name just a few.
+You can find all these items and more at catalogue websites like Littlewoods, K&Co, and Very, to name just a few.
 All of these websites carry a wide range of merchandise.

 Spread the Cost Plans